goblinfactory/spike-pdfgenerator-2026/README.md

 # PDF Generation Spike

 > **⚠️ DISCLAIMER:** This is a proof-of-concept spike project for evaluating PDF generation approaches.
 Not intended for production use.
-No warranty or security guarantees are provided.

 This repo contains two .NET 8 Web API implementations for generating PDFs so you can compare approaches side by side.